qalle2/nes-kallepaint/README.md

 By default, the screen is filled with the first color of the first subpalette.

 ## How to use
-There are three modes.
+First, press start to exit the title/help screen.
+(You can't get back to it.)
+Afterwards, there are three modes.
 Press select at any time to cycle between them.
-However, beginners are advised to stick to the default mode (paint mode) for quite a while before experimenting with the other modes.

 ### Paint mode

-The program starts in this mode.
 The cursor is a small or medium non-blinking square.
 It reflects the selected brush size and paint color.

 Buttons:
 * up/down/left/right: move cursor (hold down to move repeatedly)